How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 • Offers a fast browsing experience by loading pages quicker than many competitors.

-• Allows the use of most Chrome extensions, adding to its versatility.
+• It allows the use of most Chrome extensions, adding to its versatility.

-• Provides an option to earn cryptocurrency through the Brave Rewards program.
+• It provides an option to earn cryptocurrency through the Brave Rewards program.

 • Prioritizes user data protection, not collecting personal data without consent.